uploadcare/uploadcare-js-api-clients/README.md

 const client = new UploadClient({publicKey: 'YOUR_PUBLIC_KEY'})
 ```

+Once the UploadClient instance is created, you can start using
-After that you can upload file from binary data:
+the wrapper to upload files from binary data:

 ```javascript
 const fileUpload = client.fileFrom(FileFromEnum.Object, fileData)